How the mobile customer experience is driving holiday sales

 A checklist to help organizations assess their readiness to make the jump from multichannel to omnichannel CX.

 The proof is in the ‘figgy’ pudding.
-According to the same PwC report, consumers who shop digitally and in-store during the holidays will spend an average of $1,379, while online-only shoppers will spend $300 less.
-Younger shoppers in particular are poised to use mobile to make most of their holiday purchases.
-Of the Gen Z consumers (aged 17–22) who plan to complete all their holiday shopping online, 50 percent said they will shop via smartphone.
+According to the same PwC report, younger shoppers are favoring mobile to make their holiday purchases.
+Of the Gen Z consumers (aged 17–22) who plan to complete all their holiday shopping online, 19 percent said they will shop via smartphone.

 With so many items just a click away to purchase, brands are under increased pressure this holiday season to make their mobile customer experience more appealing and easier to navigate.
 Here are three key strategies to help make that happen.